Landscaping - Riding Lawn Mowers

-- Read, understand, and follow the instructions in the manufacturer's operating manual.
+- Read, understand, and follow the instructions in the manufacturer's manual for maintenance and safe operation.

 - Ensure your supervisor has fully trained you on how to operate the mower.
 Your supervisor should demonstrate how to use the mower, and observe you working with it until satisfied that you can operate it safely.

 - Be aware of the mower's safety features, including how to stop the mower quickly in case of an emergency.

 - Test ride the machine and become familiar with it before engaging the mower blade.